Stack of old books on a library table meant to signify long-form copy. Photo by Prateek Katyal on Unsplash.

 It helps draw traffic.

 If you are familiar with search engine optimization (SEO), you know the importance of using keywords to help your site get listed high in search results.
+(Even with AI search, traditional SEO still takes precedence.)

 This is where long-form writing enters the chat.
 Long pages or posts enable you to go into great detail on a particular subject.
-They also provide opportunities for links to shorter posts using related terms, creating an interconnected web of topics that, when combined, provide greater context for AI searches, helping you rank higher.
+They also provide opportunities for links to shorter posts using related terms, creating an interconnected web of topics that, when combined, provide greater context for searches, helping you rank higher.
 As an example, consider the map below for the main topic of pre-diabetes and the various sub-topics that can be spun off from it:

 A hierarchical "mind map" showing how to build sub-topic pages from long-form content on a website.
 The main topic of pre-diabetes is broken down into sub-topicsc like diet, risk factors, exercise, and warning signs.